Get a Levothyroxine

 - Muscle aches and cramps

-What is levothyroxine Prescribed For?
+What is Levothyroxine Prescribed For?

 Levothyroxine is most commonly prescribed to treat hypothyroidism, a condition caused by an underactive thyroid gland.
 Though it doesn’t cure the condition, it does help to improve symptoms.
-It is the preferred option for the majority of people that have hypothyroidism, who typically need to treat the condition all their lives.
+It is the preferred option for the majority of people who have hypothyroidism, who typically need to treat the condition all their lives.

 The drug is also used to treat goiter, which occurs when a gland becomes enlarged.
 Doctors may also use levothyroxine in conjunction with other medicines and surgery to treat certain types of thyroid cancer.